Live (UFO album)

 Live is the first live album by the British rock band UFO, recorded in Tokyo, Japan, on 25 September 1971.
 It was initially released exclusively in Japan in December 1971 entitled U.F.O.
 Landed Japan.
 It was later released abroad from 1972 onwards with different titles, such as UFO Live in Japan and UFO Lands in Tokyo.

-The album features the original lineup of the band, with Mick Bolton on guitar, and consists of songs from their first two space-rock albums and cover versions of blues songs.
+The album features the original lineup of the band, with Mick Bolton on guitar, and consists of songs from their first two blues space-rock albums and cover versions of blues songs.
 All of the tracks are in a jam-oriented style that is very different from the aggressive, song-oriented style they would be later known for.
-It was the last album to feature Mick Bolton on guitar.
-He would be replaced with Michael Schenker.
+It was the last album to feature Bolton.

-The album was reissued on the Flying, The Early Years compilation, along with all of the band's other pre-Schenker work.
+The album was reissued on the Flying: The Early Years 1970–1973 compilation album of 2004, along with all the other recordings made with Bolton as the guitarist.